citusdata/citus_docs/reference/sql_workarounds.rst

 In Citus Community and Enterprise editions there is a workaround.
 You can replicate the local table to a single shard on every worker and push the join query down to the workers.
-We do this by defining the table as a 'reference' table using a different table creation API.
+We do this by defining the table as a 'reference' table using a different table creation API and setting citus.shard_replication_factor to the current number of worker nodes.
 Suppose we want to join tables *here* and *there*, where *there* is already distributed but *here* is on the master database.

 .. code-block:: sql